-As part of the 2018-19 budget, the Queensland Government committed an additional $40 million, bringing its total investment for the Business Development Fund to $80 million.
+As part of the 2018-19 budget, the Queensland Government committed an additional $40 million, bringing its total investment for the BDF to $80 million.

 Investment decisions are made by an independent panel of experienced investors, and co-invests between $125,000 to $2.5 million through the fund – which must be at least matched by a private sector co-investor.